hsuhsiang-tsao/Math-Notes/README.md

-The notes are not finalized and are to be updated, possibly, regularly.
-Please let me know if there are any typos or mistakes in the notes.
+The notes are not finalized and are to be updated, possibly, irregularly.
+Please let me know if the notes have any typos or mistakes.